 A study carried out by Laura Palomo, as part of her doctorate in the Genetics and Epigenetics of Myeloid Neoplasms Group, led by Dr Lurdes Zamora, shows that methylation profiling can be used to separate out distinct groups of patients and to predict how the disease will progress for some of these groups

-A study carried out by Laura Palomo, as part of her doctorate in the Genetics and Epigenetics of Myeloid Neoplasms Group, led by Dr Lurdes Zamora, shows that methylation profiling can be used to separate out distinct groups of patients and to predict how the disease will progress for some of these groups.
+A study carried out by Laura Palomo, as part of her doctorate in the Genetics and Epigenetics of Myeloid Neoplasms Group, led by Dr Lurdes Zamora in collaboration with Dr. Marcus Buschbeck's research group, shows that methylation profiling can be used to separate out distinct groups of patients and to predict how the disease will progress for some of these groups.

 In the paper published in Epigenetics recently the group show how epigenetic changes can provide information about underlying genetic changes, but also how this information can be used to separate patients into groups with different prognoses.

 Chronic myelomonocytic leukemia (CMML) is a rare blood cancer, which usually occurs in elderly people.
 The symptoms overlap with the ones observed in myelodysplastic syndromes and myeloproliferative neoplasms.
 There are two types of CMML, defined by different bone marrow cell counts, and treatment and progression of the disease is different for the two groups.
 In some cases CMML can develop into acute myeloid leukemia (AML).